Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing

 Effective solution approaches for real-life stochastic problems involve prediction and optimization components.
 However, most studies treat prediction and optimization independently.
-In recent years, an emerging topic has been end-to-end training of prediction models based on optimization models, known as Smart Predict-then-Optimize (SPO).
-This stream of research focuses on designing and approximating loss functions to enhance the prediction so that the optimization models perform best -- and therefore does not necessarily lead to the best point forecasts from a prediction perspective.
-Nevertheless, such studies are limited to linear programming problems with uncertain parameters in the objective function, such as \citet{wilder2019melding}, \citet{mandi2020interior}, and \citet{elmachtoub2022smart}. \citet{liu2022online} extend the work of \citet{elmachtoub2022smart} to consider the online contextual decision-making with resource constraints.
-They transfer the constrained problem into a penalized version of the objective by introducing dual variables and using primal-dual methods.
+For example, \citet{keskin2023dynamic} adopt the classic prediction-focused learning framework to solve the waste collection problem with ``touting" as a demand management technique, where retailers who have not yet placed an order can be actively encouraged to order a service sooner.
+The candidate touting retailers, i.e., the retailers likely to order soon, are determined based on the predicted fill rates by a forecasting model.
+Then, a multi-period vehicle routing problem with touting is solved based on the predicted results.
+In recent years, an emerging topic has been decision-focused learning of prediction models based on optimization models.
+This stream of research focuses on training machine learning models to optimize the quality of the resulting decisions and, therefore, do not necessarily lead to the best point forecasts from a prediction perspective.
+Nevertheless, such studies are mostly limited to linear programming problems with uncertain parameters in the objective function, such as \citet{wilder2019melding}, \citet{mandi2020interior}, and \citet{elmachtoub2022smart}. \citet{liu2022online} extend the work of \citet{elmachtoub2022smart} to consider online contextual decision-making with resource constraints.
+However, even though their problem contains uncertainty in the constraints, the solution method is still based on the fundamental technique of \citet{elmachtoub2022smart}, transferring the constrained problem into a penalized version of the objective by introducing dual variables and using primal-dual methods.